 Reverend Debbie Clark

 Reverend Clark has been ordained in the UCC for 26 years and as pastor at the Edwards Church for 20 years.
-She is the founder of Open Spirit, serves on the Steering and Advisory Committees and is the Interfaith Coordinator.
+She is the founder of Open Spirit, serves as Open Spirit's Interfaith Coordinator.

-Rosanne is the Coordinator of Community Connection and serves on the Steering and Advisory Committees.
-Having an extensive background in the field of education, Rosanne leads the Nourishing Teachers/Strengthening Classrooms Project for Open Spirit.
-This is a community outreach program that supports both teachers and students in mindfulness practice and mind/body awareness.
+Rosanne is the Coordinator of Community Connection and is the founder of the Nourishing Teachers/Strengthening Classrooms Project.
+Having an extensive background in the field of education, Rosanne serves as the Executive Director of the Nourishing Teachers/Strengthening Classrooms Project for Open Spirit.
+This community outreach program supports both teachers and students in mindfulness practice and mind/body awareness.
 Rosanne has experience as a classroom teacher, literacy specialist, and an adjunct faculty member of Framingham State University.
 She has also served as a board member of the Massachusetts Reading Association, where she developed the Teachers as Writers Project.

 Bette is a retired preschool teacher who is Open Spirit's Liaison with Edwards Church, of which she has been a long time member.
-She serves on both the Steering and Advisory Committees.
-Bette's personal mission is to educate community members on the benefits of tai chi and yoga as healing practices. she believes that they are an important adjunct for helping individuals with physical challenges and disabilities.
+Bette's personal mission is to educate community members on the benefits of tai chi and yoga as healing practices.
+She believes that they are an important adjunct for helping individuals with physical challenges and disabilities.